PaulCNCS2024/blocktube/README.md

 ## Future work

-* User-friendly options UI
+* User-friendly options UI - Education Edition would need to have UI password locked at point of install. - Is a UI even required?
+Could these options be manged from with a Google service somewhere, eg a Google site.
-* Sync options to cloud provider / enterprise policies
+* Sync options to cloud provider / enterprise policies - Education Edition.
+Sync to Google Sheet(?) which would be accessable to all users on the same Google domain.
+Chrome sync would need to be enforced from Google admin console.
 * Whitelist mode
 * Dynamic rules (match multiple rules to block a video)